On this page, you will find all of the necessary information and resources for your audition.

 All students looking to audition for JazzU are required to submit a pre-screening video audition.
-Video auditions must be submitted by April 5.
-Applicants must be an incoming 8th–12th grade student for the 2024–2025 Academic Year.
+Video auditions must be submitted in Spring of 2025.
+Applicants must be an incoming 8th–12th grade student for the ’25/26 Academic Year.

-Students who pass the pre-screen will be contacted in the first week of May to schedule an in-person audition, which will take place June 9-11.
-Auditions are held in the Centene Jazz Education Center, located on the 3rd floor of the Harold and Dorothy Steward Center for Jazz, 3536 Washington Ave., St. Louis, MO 63103.
+Students who pass the pre-screen will be contacted in the first week of May to schedule an in-person audition, which will take place in June.
+Auditions are held in the Centene Jazz Education Center, located on the 3rd floor of Steward Center, home of Jazz St. Louis, 3536 Washington Ave., St. Louis, MO 63103.

 Important Dates & Deadlines